vivganes/sonar-intellij-plugin/README.md

 ### Project Configuration

 You can install the "SonarQube Community Plugin" via the plugin manager inside your Jetbrains IDE or download it from the [Jetbrains Plugin Repository](http://plugins.jetbrains.com/plugin/7238).
 After the installation, you first of all need to configure the connection to your Sonar server.
-This is done per project and/ or module.
+This is done per project and/or module.
 You can use a remote server or a local one on your machine.

 In your IDE go to `Preferences -> SonarQube`.